GChuf/RCWM/README.md

-# Right Click Windows Magic - v3.0.0 soon!
+# Right Click Windows Magic

 Right Click Windows Magic is a set of right-click (context) menu tools for admins, power users and other magic beings.
 If you consider yerself a wizard and would like to save yourself some time and headaches, this is the *right* set of context menu tools for you.